cartographerwanders/d2rmanager-cartographer-wanderer/README.md

 All three tools are built around a core principle: **maximum comfort with minimum configuration.**

 Cartographer comes with a sensible configuration that fits all supported classes and builds out of the box.
 Wanderer auto-detects your character class, learned skills, gear, and breakpoints — there is no profile to write, no script to configure, and no external tool required.
 Select the areas you want to farm and go.
+Supports Worldstone Shard usage to farm whole acts.

 - **No administrator privileges required**
 - **No legacy D2 required**